-Namahage is not one of the more well-known characters, but that does not take away from his demonic character.
+Namahage is not one of the more well-known characters, but that does not take away from his mischievous character.

 Namahage is an unfortunate and wicked spin on Santa Claus.

-Instead of bringing presents to good children, he seeks to discipline bad behaving ones.
+Instead of bringing presents to good little ones, he seeks to discipline bad behaving ones.

-The legend goes that he takes the bad-behaving children into the mountains.
+The legend goes that he takes the bad-behaving youngsters into the mountains.

-Parents would tell this tale to ensure their children start to behave.
+Parents would tell this tale to ensure their little ones start to behave.

 It usually will do the trick which prompts them to offer Namahage rice cakes and sake to go back to the mountains.